sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

         Dir "C:\mount\windows\Windows\System32\Recovery\winre.wim"

-    Follow the below partition layout size chart to determine the size of your recovery partition in createartitions-&lt;firmware&gt;.txt files.
+    Use the following partition layout size guidance to determine the size of your recovery partition in createartitions-&lt;firmware&gt;.txt files.
 The amount of free space left is after you copy winre.wim to the hidden partition.

     Please reference [Disk Partition rules](https://msdn.microsoft.com/library/windows/hardware/dn898510.aspx#DiskPartitionRules) for more information.